High Fläming Nature Park: Geography

 The park is located about 80 km southwest of Berlin and Potsdam and covers the higher parts of the Fläming hill chain.
 The highest elevation is the Hagelberg (200,24 m).
 In the southwest, the region borders the Fläming Nature Park in the state of Saxony-Anhalt.

-Belzig is the largest and most important town in the region, which is home to around 27.000 inhabitants overall.
+Bad Belzig is the largest and most important town in the region, which is home to around 27.000 inhabitants overall.
 Other towns include Wiesenburg/Mark, Görzke, Niemegk and Brück.
 The population density is 30 inhabitants per km2.

 About half of the area is forests, the other half is agricultural land.
 There are few lakes, but some clear creeks and small rivers that provide a habitat for several protected species.

 The nature park has very good traffic infrastructure.
 It can be reached by car using the A2 (Berlin-Hannover) (exits at Ziesar (76), Wollin (77), Brandenburg (78)) or A9 motorways (Berlin - Leipzig) (exits at Brück, Niemegk und Klein Marzehns).
 The region is also served by a good railroad connection from Berlin, Potsdam and Dessau.